wpmetabox/docs/_docs/extensions/mb-relationships.md

 There are 3 reasons that we want to use `WP_Query()`:

-1. Using `WP_Query()` allows developers to create a **flexible** query to database.
+1. Using `WP_Query()` allows developers to create a **flexible** query to the database.
 Imagine you want to get related posts (which are set manually by the plugin) *and* in the same category. `WP_Query()` allows you to do that easily.
-Without it, you probably need to create 2 manual queries (1 from relationship, 1 from category).
+Without it, you probably need to create 2 manual queries (1 from a relationship, 1 from a category).
 1. `WP_Query()` is optimized for getting posts.
-It actually creates **only 1 query** to the database.
+It creates **only 1 query** to the database.
 Besides, in that single query, you'll be able to retrieve **full post objects**, not just post IDs.
 (You still can retrieve only post IDs if you set `'fields' => 'ids'` - how flexible it is!).
 1. `WP_Query()` is so familiar with WordPress developers.
 No need to introduce another API just for the same purpose.

-Also note that, in the example above, we set `nopaging` to `true`, which disable pagination.
+Also note that, in the example above, we set `nopaging` to `true`, which disables pagination.
 So the query returns all the connected posts.

 For the full list of supported parameters for `WP_Query()`, please see the [documentation](https://developer.wordpress.org/reference/classes/wp_query/).